Play It Again, Sam (film): Reception

+Metacritic, which uses a weighted average, assigned the a score of 77 out of 100, based on 8 critics, indicating "generally favorable" reviews.

 Roger Ebert of the Chicago Sun-Times praised the film, giving it three out of four stars and saying, "as comedies go, this is a very funny one."
 He elaborated, concluding, "Maybe the movie has too much coherence, and the plot is too predictable; that's a weakness of films based on well-made Broadway plays.
 Still, that's hardly a serious complaint about something as funny as Play It Again, Sam."
 Gene Siskel of the Chicago Tribune also gave it three out of four stars, writing, "For those who prefer their films with a beginning, middle and an end, and, consequently, were unsettled by the hellzapoppin' plots of 'Bananas' or 'Take the Money and Run,' 'Play It Again Sam' will provide warmth, sanity, and an unconventional story with laughs."
-Vincent Canby of The New York Times called it "a very funny film" although he felt that "the shape of the ordinary Broadway comedy, with three acts and a beginning, middle and end, inhibit the Woody Allen that I, at least, appreciate most."
+Vincent Canby of The New York Times called it "a very funny film" although he also said "the shape of the ordinary Broadway comedy, with three acts and a beginning, middle and end, inhibit the Woody Allen that I, at least, appreciate most."
 Charles Champlin of the Los Angeles Times wrote that the film was "in the tradition of the best bright comedies of the past, full of funny lines and situations but supported and enriched by an accurately perceived and recognizable character whose own consistency provides the logic for mad events and a lasting power for the laughter."
-David McGillivray of The Monthly Film Bulletin called it "a treat for Woody Allen fans and a quite amusing, unobjectionable comedy for everyone else," though he thought it "hardly improves" upon the original play.
+David McGillivray of The Monthly Film Bulletin called it "a treat for Woody Allen fans and a quite amusing, unobjectionable comedy for everyone else", though he thought it "hardly improves" upon the original play.

 Influence

 Quentin Tarantino said on his commentary track for True Romance (1993) that the character of Elvis Presley as portrayed by Val Kilmer, who appears to Christian Slater's character and gives advice and assurance, was based on the Bogart character in this film.

 The 2005 song "Beautiful and Light" by Tunng contains samples from the film.

 The Second City comedy troupe's television show SCTV parodied the film.
 Play It Again, Bob stars Allen (Rick Moranis) and Bob Hope (Dave Thomas).

+The Family Guy episode "Play It Again, Brian" is a homage to the film, with Brian Griffin having unrequited feelings for Lois Griffin, his best friend Peter's wife.